MrsRina/bicudo/README.md

 Physics use the concept of SAT (separation axis theorem) to repruduce displacement of collisions.
 Renderer engine of Bicudo is made in API OpenGL 4.

+---

+There is bicudo-1 version, but that version is deprecated.

 # Building

 If you are on Windows, please replace `"Unix Makefiles"` with `"MinGW Makefiles"`, run the command: